scurvy-dog/sonic-dcloud/1-Intro_to_SONiC_Lab/lab_exercise_4.md

 ```
 sudo config acl remove table ICMP_DROP
 ```
+**Adding ACL Table through JSON**
+To utilize JSON to create an ACL it is a two step process.
+First you must construct a valid JSON syntax file and store that on the SONiC router itself.
+The second step is to use the config load command to add the table into the running configuration.
+See steps below.

 **Example of ACL Table JSON**
 Save this json acl table definition to a file on the SONiC device as acl_table_icmp.json